 Antlions are the larval stage of the adult in the family Myrmeleontidae.
-When antlions become adults they resemble damsel flies (or miniature dragon flies), and observing them is a great wildlife exploration activity for of all ages.
+When antlions become adults they resemble damsel flies (or miniature dragon flies), and observing them is a great wildlife exploration activity for kids of all ages.

-If you’re not lucky enough to find their little inverted cone homes at your place, you can hunt for them anywhere you see fine-grained dirt, protection from the elements and most importantly, where there are lots of ants, of course!
+If you’re not lucky enough to find their little inverted cone homes at your place, you can hunt for them anywhere you see fine-grained dirt and protection from the elements – and lots of ants, of course!

 What you can learn by observing antlions:

 To have a closer look at an antlion, blow gently on their cone trap.
 Keep blowing until you see the antlion at the base.
 Gently pick it up with your thumb and pointer finger (or scoop it up with a spoon) and place it in the palm of your hand.
 Put him on his back with his legs in the air.
 If you’re patient, the antlion will flip over and start to move around in a circle on your hand.

-If you’re patient enough you may see an unsuspecting ant fall into an antlion pit (or if you’re not too sensitive, you could drop one in yourself).
+If you’re patient enough, you may see an unsuspecting ant fall into an antlion pit (or if you’re willing, you could drop one in yourself).
 They wait patiently in the bottom of their inverted cone and ambush their prey.
 The pit holds their prey just long enough for their strong jaws to grasp the insect.

-- A magnifying glass – not necessary but helpful to get a better view
+- A magnifying glass – not necessary, but helpful to get a better view

 - A spoon to scoop them into your hand